GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 * If a subcontract report request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, the report is saved in the **Published** status.
 * If any validations fail, the report is saved in **Draft** status, and validation error messages are sent back as a part of the response body.

 The overall response is a JSON array containing the status of each subcontract report in the request.
+Each subcontract report created is assigned a unique Id **subawardReportNumber** that is sent back as a part of the response.
+The **subawardReportNumber** is used to make any update, delete or get calls.
 See the [Response JSON](#response-json) section for the response structure and specific examples.

 #### Examples